-24 Hours in Havana Cuba with Fathom Cruise
+24 Hours in Havana Cuba while on a Cruise in the Caribbean

 Havana is a complex city that continues to reveal itself year after year.
 Founded in 1515, it’s replete with Renaissance, Baroque, Neo Classical and Art Deco architecture, reflecting its wealth and energy over time.
 Modern buildings reflecting the austere ideals of the Revolution sit side by side with elaborately decorated historical facades, but everything is patched and held together in the face of decay and economic troubles.
 Havana is dynamically changing as trade relations warm up and NGOs pour in with UNESCO, restoration and heritage interests.
 At its heart, Havana is a passionate, positive city, pulsing with music and creativity while also acting as the seat of the Cuban government.
 We only had 24 hours on the ground – not nearly enough time to see everything, but a great sample of this gorgeous city.
 Here’s a short outline of our adventures in Havana as U.S. Citizens.

 We arrived around 11am on a Monday, the Fathom Adonia docking right in the heart of Habana Vieja, near Plaza San Francesco de Asis.
 Having established a general orientation before departing our cruise ship, we were happy to wander Habana Vieja, targeting each of the five main squares and having a photo safari along the way.
 We started with Plaza del Cristo, and then made our way to Plaza de la Catedral.